Destinations Greece The Cyclades Santorini

 Skaros Rock 4 min · Imerovigli centre 5

-InsiderThe wellness program is the actual point — Kallos Spa runs structured multi-day programs, not one-off treatments, so it suits a reset trip more than a quick caldera stop.
+InsiderThe wellness program is the actual point here.
+Kallos Spa runs structured multi-day programs rather than one-off treatments, so it suits a reset trip more than a quick caldera stop.
 28 cliff suites in Imerovigli, the calmer of the cliff towns.

-The Chaidemenos family has run Canaves since 1983, when they carved the original Canaves Oia Boutique Hotel — now Canaves Ena (18 suites) — from 17th-century wine caves.
-The collection is now five hotels: Canaves Ena, Canaves Oia Suites, Canaves Epitome and the 8-suite Canaves Sunday in Oia, plus Canaves Elefas Villas in Imerovigli.
-Petra, the flagship restaurant, is at Canaves Oia Suites; Epitome has its own (Elements, Omnia).
-The brand most travellers picture when they search for the Santorini photograph.
+The Chaidemenos family has run Canaves since 1983, when they carved the original Canaves Oia Boutique Hotel (now Canaves Ena, 18 suites) out of 17th-century wine caves.
+The collection now runs four properties: Canaves Ena, Canaves Oia Suites, Canaves Epitome and Canaves Sunday.
+Canaves Oia Suites has 46 suites and villas.
+Petra, the flagship restaurant, is at Canaves Oia Suites; Epitome keeps its own (Elements, Omnia).

 What it's known for